 Most devices have a 5-click ON/OFF function.
 Press the Main Fire Button 5 times about the speed of a computer mouse double-click, but 5 times in less than 1.5 seconds.

 Many factors can cause a leaky tank such as; heat, sudden temperature or altitude (pressure) changes, or filling a tank without repressurising (taking a few puffs).
 Other factors include; cracked, ripped, or swollen seals (damaged seals are most often the cause), cracked or chipped glass, worn out threads, pins and hinges, or any other factors that will not let the tank pressurize and let air in.
 An old or worn out coil will also cause a tank to leak as the wick degrades over time and loses its structure.

 This indicates a coil replacement is overdue.
 Over time the flavouring and nicotine builds up in coils.
+Some liquids may build up faster than others due to higher concentrations of sweetener(s) added.
+Salt nicotine also tends to build up faster than regular freebase nicotine liquids.
 The wick acts similarly to an air filter.
 It’s best to change a coil before this point.